willem-strydom/willem-strydom/README.md

 Things that I am interested in:

-Machine Learning
+Machine Learning,
-Skateboarding
-Gym
+Skateboarding,
+Volleyball,
+Soccer,
+Gym,
-Probability and Statistics
+Probability and Statistics,

 Thats it!